German Naval Intelligence Service: Introduction of the Enigma

 The biggest operational fact that could be taken from the Naval Intelligence Service during the interwar period was discovering after the end of the First World War that German Naval Communications cyphers and associated encrypted messages had been so comprehensively deciphered and for such a long period of time by British Intelligence.
 The service realized a profound change in the way it undertook secret communications was required.

-The Navy cast around for new way to encrypt communication and realized they had been offered a new method 5 years before in the spring of 1918, when an inventor called Arthur Scherbius had demonstrated a sample multi-rotor machine (Rotor machine) to Naval staff.
+The Navy examined new ways to encrypt communication and realized they had been offered a new method five years before, in the spring of 1918, when an inventor called Arthur Scherbius had demonstrated a sample multi-rotor machine (rotor machine) to Naval staff.
 His chief point regarding the device during the demonstration was the impracticability of solving the message even if the enemy had the device.
 He stated in his memorandum:

-The key variation is so great that, that without knowledge of the key, even with the available plaintext and ciphertext, and with the possession of the machine, the key cannot be found, since it is impossible to run through 6 billion (seven rotors) or 100 trillion (thirteen rotors) keys [rotor starting positions].
+The key variation is so great that, that without knowledge of the key, even with the available plaintext and ciphertext, and with the possession of the machine, the key cannot be found, since it is impossible to run through six billion (seven rotors) or 100 trillion (thirteen rotors) keys [rotor starting positions].

 The Naval staff examined the machine and found that it "afforded good security, even if compromised".
 They decided not to pursue it, instead recommending that the Foreign Office could evaluate it, for perhaps diplomatic traffic.
 But incidentally the Foreign Office was not interested either.
-The price of a 10-rotor machine, measuring a 12 by 5.5 by 4.75 inches was ℛℳ4000 to ℛℳ5000 (Reichsmarks) or about $14,400 to $18000 in 1991 dollars.
+The price of a 10-rotor machine, measuring a 12 by 5.5 by 4.75 inches was ℛℳ4000 to ℛℳ5000 (Reichsmarks) or about $14,400 to $18,000 in 1991 dollars.